 Expansion card example

-As can be seen in the picture above, every expansion card has two main components, the first is the gold plated connector that connects to a expansion slot on the motherboard and the back metal plate that is visible from the back of the computer.
+As seen in the picture, an expansion card has two main parts, the first is the gold plated connector that connects to a motherboard expansion slot and the connector plate.
 Typically the back metal plate has connections that allow an outside device to communicate with the card and computer.
 In this example, the modem has two RJ-11 jacks that allow it to communicate over a phone line.